-Prior to any work that will generate new data (e.g. watching brief, building recording, excavation), please contact the Historic Environment Record (01432 260130 or e-mail firstname.lastname@example.org) for an HER Event Number.
-This should be quoted on all archive and publication work afterwards.
+Prior to any work inside the Historic Environment (e.g. watching brief, building recording, excavation), please contact the Historic Environment Record (01432 260130 or e-mail firstname.lastname@example.org) for an HER Event Number.
+This Event number uniquely identifies the work inside the county and is used to help manage archaeological data.
+This event number should be quoted on all correspondence (including WSIs), archive and publication work afterwards.

 The online HER database should not be used for the basis of assessments, please submit a formal HER Enquiry.

 Prior to contacting the HER please read the HER Guidance Document.

 Anyone wishing to request HER Data, please complete both the HER Data Enquiry Form and HER Licence Request Form, these can be filled in from the browser then print to pdf and email them to email@example.com.

 This is inclusive for all enquiries whether they be; commercial, funded researcher, students, Neighbourhood Planning Groups or private researchers.

 Please note there is a charge for this service at £70 per hour (+VAT).
 The minimum charge is for 1 hour, and subsequent time is charged for every additional half hour.

 We aim to provide a response within 10 working days; we can provide a priority search at one to two days turnaround at double the total charge (£140 (+VAT) minimum charge).
 This is, however, dependent on staffing levels.